kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 67: August 15, 2020

+**Today's Progress**: I worked on the libsys api project.
+I added the models I'mma be working on and the config folder and added the db to the project.

+**Thoughts**: I think this project is getting together very nicely and I hope I can adding new features to it soon.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/libsys-api/commit/68ab6b961529e0137de90c82da9356a4f130f8b8)

+---

 ### Day 66: August 14, 2020

 **Today's Progress**: I worked on the libsys api project.
 I'm applying everything that I learned throughout my node course.
 I set up the first routes and config files and tested some initial code.